turboMaCk/glue/README.md

 ### Wrap Polymorphic Module

-We're going to be using term "polymorphics" just because of the lack of better name.
+We're going to be using term "polymorphic" just because of the lack of better name.
-What we really mean is a module which already translates its inner `Msg` to some `a` by function provided from parrent module.
+What we really mean is a module which already translates its inner `Msg` to some `a` by function provided from parent module.

-Such module can also be generating parrent messages using function passed into its functions making it possible to (asynchroniously) notify parent module about certain events.
+Such module can also be generating parent messages using function passed into its functions making it possible to (asynchronously) notify parent module about certain events.

 To make the `Counter` example "polymorphic" we start by adding one extra argument to its `view` function and use `Html.map` internally.
 Then we need to change type annotation of `init` and `update`